 But of course, C also stands for Customer and Conversion.

 Let's take a look at what consistency means, and how consistency delivers more customers and conversions.

-Defining Consistency
+Defining consistency

 What does "consistency" really mean?
 Well, for starters, consistency is a hugely important part of marketing.
 In many industries, customers only spend two to three weeks in their active "in-market" phase.
 Upstream of this they are in their research and prospect phases.

 Consistency is being in front of your prospective customers through each of these phases.
 It's being there with a recognisable and regular message.
-And it's vital if you expect to achieve cut-through.
+And it's vital if you expect to achieve cutthrough. two to three times.
+This can be spread over days or even months.